 If you want to view a Sky Writing lesson in action, watch the video: How I use Orton-Gillingham Sky Writing with my Students.

 Step 3: Blending Drill

 The Blending Drill in the Orton-Gillingham lesson is when the student practices reading nonsense words.
 Nonsense words force the students to use decoding and not memorization skills.

 The phonogram cards are separated into three piles on a table top.
 The vowels are put in the middle of the pile.
 The student points to each phonogram card from left to right and blends the sounds into a nonsense word.
 The teacher keeps flipping the cards from the different columns to make different combinations.

-If you want to view a Blending Drill lesson in action read my post, How I use the Blending Drill in Orton-Gillingham.
+If you want to view a Blending Drill lesson in action watch the video: How I use the Blending Drill in Orton-Gillingham.

 Step 4: Red Words

 Red Words or Sight Words are those words that cannot be sounded out phonetically and do not follow any particular phonemic rule.
 These must be memorized.
 In an Orton-Gillingham lesson, the Red Words are also taught using multisensory techniques.
 These activities might include Arm Tapping, Finger Sliding and Finger Tracing.